 21 Cold Calling Tips That Top Performers Use to Book More Meetings

+The numbers back this up.
 According to HubSpot's 2025 State of Cold Calling Report, 82% of buyers accept meetings with salespeople who cold call.
-The difference between reps who struggle and reps who crush quota comes down to technique.
+What separates the reps who struggle from the ones who crush quota comes down to technique, not luck.

-This guide shares 21 cold calling tips used by top-performing SDRs — the ones consistently booking 15+ meetings per week while their peers struggle to hit 5.
+Here are 21 tips the top-performing SDRs use.
+These are the reps booking 15+ meetings a week while their peers scrape to hit 5.

 The best cold callers didn't get there by luck.
 They practiced.
 Try practicing with AI prospects that push back and test your skills before you burn real leads.